Wednesday, December 11, 2024

 Anyway, because of the holidays I got off work earlier than expected.
 It was mid-afternoon and there was a heavy fog nestled on Kansas City.
 I took a meandering route home, stopping occasionally to take pictures.

 Once I’d had enough and just wanted to get home I pointed my car north - couch-ward.
 I was in a part of town that I didn’t know well.
-I saw a women loaded down with backpacks, bags, and satchels.
+I saw a woman loaded down with backpacks, bags, and satchels.
 I noticed a long loaf of bread poking out of one of her bags.
 This is a woman who’s been shopping and, for whatever reason, is having to walk home on a chilly, damp day.
 This is a person to whom I should give a ride, I told myself.

 Her story was different.